 Britney Spears, who performed covers of "Nasty" and "Black Cat

 " during her Baby One More Time tour, paid tribute to this song on her single "Break The Ice

 ."
 She stopped mid-song to croon "I like this part.
 It feels kind of good," much like Jackson's "I love this part."

-People started going nuts for this song after Donald Trump made a dismissive comment about his opponent Hillary Clinton during their third and final presidential debate on October 19, 2016.
-Spotify reported that streams of "Nasty" spiked by 250% overnight after Trump was heard to utter, "Such a nasty woman," in reaction to a crack Clinton made about him not paying federal taxes.
+This song got a Trump Bump when he made a dismissive comment about his opponent, Hillary Clinton, during their third and final presidential debate on October 19, 2016.
+Spotify reported that streams of "Nasty" spiked by 250% overnight after Trump uttered, "Such a nasty woman," in reaction to a crack Clinton made about him not paying federal taxes.